 Results 1–10 of 15 for "Web Article"X related to "2012 APA Distinguished Scientific Award..."
-Refine Your Search Refine Your Search TopicSocioeconomic status (4)Teens (3)Aging (2)Violence (2)Anxiety (1)Autism (1)Death & dying (1)Disability (1)Emotional health (1)Human rights (1)Law & psychology (1)Military (1)Therapy (1)Trauma (1)Hide detailsDocument TypeWeb ArticleXYear2013 (3)2012 (2)2011 (11)2010 (4)Author/ContributorBray, James (1)Bray, James H. (1)Ciuccio, Janet (1)Clark, Jared C. (1)Communications Staff (1) 7 more... [+] Grady, Patricia A. (1)Kohout, Jessica L. (1)Legal and Regulatory Affairs Staff (1)MacGillivray, William A. (1)Mulvey, Tanya A. (1)Rothschild, Louis (1)Wicherski, Marlene (1)Hide details Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Anne Anastasi (1908-2001)Anastasi served as APA President in 1972, the first woman in over 50 years to do so.
+Refine Your Search Refine Your Search TopicSocioeconomic status (4)Teens (3)Aging (2)Autism (1)Children (1) 4 more... [+] Parenting (1)Stress (1)Therapy (1)Workplace issues (1)Hide detailsDocument TypeWeb ArticleXYear2013 (2)2012 (1)2011 (2)Author/ContributorBray, James H. (2) Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Anne Anastasi (1908-2001)Anastasi served as APA President in 1972, the first woman in over 50 years to do so.
 Professional honors included the APA Distinguished Scientific Award for the Applications of Psychology, the Educational Testing Services Award for Distinguished Service to Measurement, and the American Psychological Foundation's Gold Medal for Life Achievement.Web Article 2.APA Materials at the Library of CongressA collection of APA's records at the Library of Congress, including more than 270,000 items from APA Central Office, Divisions, and State and Provincial Psychological Associations.Web Article 3.Ernest R. Hilgard: 1949 APA PresidentErnest Ropiequet “Jack” Hilgard was one of APA’s most remarkable Presidents.
-His long life span and his intimate involvement for many years in the very middle of the mainstream of American psychology ensured that he knew personally most of the key figures that shaped the science and emerging practice of psychology in the 20th century.Web Article (January 2011)4.Honoring 2013 AwardeesThe Gold Medal Award for Life Achievement in the Application of Psychology recipients and the Charles L. Brewer Distinguished Teaching of Psychology Award winner.Web Article (June 2013)5.Randy Phelps, PhD, awarded presidential citationRandy Phelps received the award for a lifetime of contributions to the practice of psychology.Web Article 6.Intervening With an Impaired ColleagueLearn about intervening with an impaired colleague, why it's so stressful, your ethical responsibilites and issues of confidentiality and risk.Web Article 7.Individual Adults & HomelessnessFact Sheet: Most homeless adults live in shelters, on the streets, in settings not intended for habitation, or doubled up with friends or family members.Web Article 8.White House Champions of ChangeJames H. Bray, PhD, 2009 President of American Psychological Association, discusses the White House Champions of Change meeting on ways to reduce homelesness.Web Article (July 2012)9.APF supports fellowships in gifted children researchIdentifying academic talent among culturally and linguistically diverse students can be difficult when young students do not understand test directions.
-This problem is especially important for students who are English-language learners (ELLs) from poor families, for whom schools provide a key resource for talent development.Web Article 10.Speaking of Psychology: Teaching social skills to autistic teensPsychologist Elizabeth Laugeson, PsyD, discusses a training program that she developed to teach skills that allow them to interact with their peers and build lasting friendships.
+His long life span and his intimate involvement for many years in the very middle of the mainstream of American psychology ensured that he knew personally most of the key figures that shaped the science and emerging practice of psychology in the 20th century.Web Article (January 2011)4.Honoring 2013 AwardeesThe Gold Medal Award for Life Achievement in the Application of Psychology recipients and the Charles L. Brewer Distinguished Teaching of Psychology Award winner.Web Article (June 2013)5.Randy Phelps, PhD, awarded presidential citationRandy Phelps received the award for a lifetime of contributions to the practice of psychology.Web Article 6.Intervening With an Impaired ColleagueLearn about intervening with an impaired colleague, why it's so stressful, your ethical responsibilities and issues of confidentiality and risk.
+Information from the APA advisory committee on colleague assistance.Web Article 7.Speaking of Psychology: Teaching social skills to autistic teensPsychologist Elizabeth Laugeson, PsyD, discusses a training program that she developed to teach skills that allow them to interact with their peers and build lasting friendships.
+Web Article 8.Individual Adults & HomelessnessFact Sheet: Most homeless adults live in shelters, on the streets, in settings not intended for habitation, or doubled up with friends or family members.Web Article 9.White House Champions of ChangeJames H. Bray, PhD, 2009 President of American Psychological Association, discusses the White House Champions of Change meeting on ways to reduce homelesness.Web Article (July 2012)10.Unaccompanied Adolescents & HomelessnessFact Sheet: With few job skills and limited income, adolescents experiencing homelessness can rarely obtain safe and affordable housing.
 Web Article Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Web Article"X related to "2012 APA Distinguished Scientific Award..."